 On the other hand, images in 1:1 ratio looked so great on the mobile apps because they covered most of the real estate of the screen.
 There was no distraction.

 So, they launched square videos.
-Now the screen had just the video, its description and the title.
-This led to an increase in the average video views, engagement and CTR.
-The bane of brand and businesses.
+Now the screen had just the video, its description, and the title.
+This led to an increase in the average video views, engagement, and CTR.
+The bane of brands and businesses.

 Snapchat then took this to another level by allowing brands to make portrait videos (9:16).
 This was the birth of a fully immersive video experience for mobile devices.
 And of course, Instagram followed suit.